 Life gets messy sometimes.
 Sometimes, life feels so overwhelming that we don’t think we can’t handle it.
 And, we might not even understand what’s wrong or how life got so messed up.
 Does this resonate with you?

 Perhaps you’re encountering a virtual stew of problems, that may include financial struggles, relationship problems, career confusion, health and wellness issues, or a general lack of clarity about the direction and purpose of your life (and that’s just for starters, right?).
 Perhaps you’re reeling from one massive mess-up and you don’t even know where to begin to bounce back from it.

 The point is, your life feels way more painful than you can take right now and you’re clueless what to do about it.
 You need help.
 You need relief.
 You need hope that you can recover, but you can’t see even a glimmer of hope right now.

 You think your life is a complete mess right now, but that’s not even the worst of it …

 You can’t even put your finger on all that seems amiss, yet you know your life is off-track and you feel perpetually haunted by your inability to set things right.
-You who are usually good at solving problems have no idea where to begin to untangle this mess.
+You who are usually good at solving problems have no idea where to begin to untangle this mess that is your life.